crosswalk-project/crosswalk-website/public/contribute/building_crosswalk.md

 1.  `gyp` is the tool used to generate Crosswalk projects.
 These projects are then used as the basis for the actual code compilation.

-    To build the projects, go to the `src` directory and run:
+    To build the projects, go to the `src` directory and run

+    on Linux, Mac OS:

         export GYP_GENERATORS='ninja'
         python xwalk/gyp_xwalk

+    on Windows:

+        set GYP_GENERATORS=ninja
+        python xwalk\gyp_xwalk

 2. At this point you have built the projects with `gyp` and are ready for the actual compilation.
 To build the Crosswalk launcher (which can